 NVH in the Automotive Industry

-NVH, an acronym in the manufacturing world for noise, vibration, and harshness, is looked at specifically in the automotive industry, where NVH troubleshooting is essential .
+NVH, an acronym in the manufacturing world for noise, vibration, and harshness, is looked at specifically in the automotive industry, where NVH troubleshooting is essential.
 Many years of engineering go into product refinement to make the product more enjoyable for the customer.
 However, the experience of the customer with noise and vibration is purely subjective.
-A loud exhaust sound may appeal to some, while others view it as a nuisance; therefore, if people must identify a sound as displeasing, it is considered a noise.
-Another example includes a performance vehicle that may “ride rough” , allowing the passengers to feel every bump in the road.
+A loud exhaust sound may appeal to some, while others view it as a nuisance; therefore, if people identify a sound as displeasing, it is considered noise.
+Another example includes a performance vehicle that may “ride rough,” allowing the passengers to feel every bump in the road.
 Some people enjoy feeling the road as their vehicle tightly hugs a turn or accelerates.
 Others prefer a beefed-up suspension that absorbs nearly every imperfection on the road, leading to a more luxurious driving experience.
 Due to these differences, design engineers carefully craft each product to meet customers’ expectations.
-Sound and noise also have a safety-related component that should be monitored to help avoid noise-related injuries that permanently damage hearing.
+Sound and noise also have a safety-related component that are monitored to help avoid noise-related injuries that permanently damage hearing.

 Source-Path-Receiver Network